 Refer to Section 3.4 for other settings of the genetic algorithm.

-Design of LSTM Networks and Selection of Optimizers
+Design of LSTM networks and selection of optimizers

 For the controlled object of this example, the number of filters is determined to be 2 according to the analysis in Section 5.2, and what needs to be determined is the order of the two filters.